roosta/gallery.roosta.sh/README.md

 under copyright, any use of this gallery to "train" generative artificial intelligence (AI) technologies to generate artwork is expressly prohibited.
-The artist reserves all rights to license uses of this work for generative AI training and development of machine learning language models.
+The artist reserves all rights to license uses of this work for generative AI training and development of machine learning generative models.